Abraham Cowley: Royalist in exile

 The learned quiet of the young poet's life was disrupted by the Civil War in 1642 as he warmly espoused the royalist side.
 He became a fellow of Trinity College, Cambridge, but was ejected by the Parliamentarians in 1643.
 He made his way to Oxford, where he enjoyed the friendship of Lord Falkland, and gained the personal confidence of the royal family.
 Around this time, he published two anti-Puritan satires: A Satyre Against Separatists (attribution sometimes disputed), printed in 1642, and The Puritan and the Papist (1643).

 After the Battle of Marston Moor he followed the queen to Paris, where his exile lasted twelve years.
 This period was spent almost entirely in the royal service, "bearing a share in the distresses of the royal family, or labouring in their affairs.
 To this purpose he performed several dangerous journeys into Jersey, Scotland, Flanders, the Netherlands, or wherever else the king's troubles required his attendance.
 But the chief testimony of his fidelity was the laborious service he underwent in maintaining the constant correspondence between the late king and the queen his wife.
 In that weighty trust he behaved himself with indefatigable integrity and unsuspected secrecy; for he ciphered and deciphered with his own hand the greatest part of all the letters that passed between their majesties, and managed a vast intelligence in many other parts, which for some years together took up all his days, and two or three nights every week."

 In spite of these labours he did not refrain from writing.
 During his exile he became familiar with the works of Pindar, and determined to reproduce their lofty lyric passion in English.
 However, Cowley misunderstood Pindar's metrical practice and therefore his reproduction of the Pindaric ode form in English did not accurately reflect Pindar's poetics.
-But despite this problem, Cowley's use of iambic lines of irregular length, pattern, and rhyme scheme was very influential and these type of odes are still known in English as Pindarics, Irregular Odes or Cowleyan Odes.
+But despite this problem, Cowley's use of iambic lines of irregular length, pattern, and rhyme scheme was very influential and these types of odes are still known in English as Pindarics, Irregular Odes or Cowleyan Odes.
 Some of the most famous odes written after Cowley in the Pindaric tradition are Coleridge's "Ode on the Departing Year" and Wordsworth's "Ode: Intimations of Immortality".